Dn-Programming-Core-Management/Dn-Wiki/Dn-FT module format.md

 | **0.5.0 beta 5**     | 4.50 (0x0450)        | 9            | 1          | -            | 4            | 8                 | 6               | 3            | 6              | -           | 1                  | 1              | 6                    | 1                    | 1                   |
 | **0.5.0 beta 10**    | 5.00 (0x0500)        | 10           | 2          | 1            | -            | 9                 | 7               | -            | -              | 1           | 1                  | 1              | 7                    | 1                    | 1                   |

-- \* The ability to load `SEQUENCES_S5B` blocks was implemented at least around FamiTracker 0.4.1, but the ability to write them or the UI surrounding them was not implemented until 0.5.0 beta.
+- \*The ability to load `SEQUENCES_S5B` blocks was implemented at least around FamiTracker 0.4.1, but the ability to write them or the complete implementation of 5B audio was not implemented until 0.5.0 beta.

 #### Notes